oneredgrey/GetCleanData-FinalProject/codebook.md

 18. tbodyaccjerkstdx - (numeric)
 19. tbodyaccjerkstdy - (numeric)
 20. tbodyaccjerkstdz - (numeric)
-* Time domain signals: average of the mean (mean) or standard deviation (std) body linear acceleration jerk signal on each axis (X, Y, Z) for each subject and each activity.

 21. tbodygyromeanx - (numeric)
 22. tbodygyromeany - (numeric)